microsoft/vscode-docs/docs/languages/html.md

   * `force-aligned`: Wrap all attributes, except first, and align attributes
   * `force-expand-multiline`: Wrap all attributes

 >**Tip:** The formatter does not format the tags listed in the `html.format.unformatted` and `html.format.contentUnformatted` settings.
 Embedded JavaScript is formatted unless 'script' tags are excluded.

-The marketplace has several alternative formatters to choose from.
+The Marketplace has several alternative formatters to choose from.
 If you want to use a different formatter, define `"html.format.enable": false` in your settings to turn off the built-in formatter.

 ## Emmet snippets